Package 'CoSMoS'

 STmodel

-list of arguments resulting from fitVAR function
+list of arguments from fitVAR

 Details

-Referring to the documentation of fitVAR for details on computational complexity of the fitting algorithm, here we report indicative simulation CPU times for some settings, assuming that the model parameters are already evaluated.
-CPU times refer to a Windows 10 Pro x64 laptop with Intel(R) Core(TM) i7-6700HQ CPU @ 2.60GHz, 4-core, 8 logical processors, and 32GB RAM.
+Referring to the documentation of fitVAR for details on computational complexity, here we report indicative simulation CPU times, assuming model parameters are already evaluated.
+CPU times refer to a Windows 10 Pro x64 laptop with Intel(R) Core(TM) i7-6700HQ CPU @ 2.60GHz, 4-core, 8 logical processors, and 32 GB RAM.

 CPU time: